-Prevention of Gun Violence
+Prevention of Gun Violence (Policy Statement)

 The American Academy of Family Physicians (AAFP) supports primary prevention strategies to reduce the injuries and deaths associated with gun ownership and violence.
 The AAFP believes that federal and state policies can balance the right to own firearms with health, safety, and societal well-being.
 Appropriate gun violence research funding and public health surveillance are essential prevention strategies.
 Physicians play an important role in counseling patients about injury prevention, including safe storage practices.
 Counseling is important for raising awareness for at-risk patients, particularly for pediatric and adolescent patients, and individuals who experience suicidal ideation.
 Family physicians should oppose state “gag rule” bills that aim to discourage this important doctor-patient communication.